-- 1. to retain it on the basis that it is an appropriate yardstick as to the quantum of change needed in the region for the next 10 years to elevate prosperity levels; or, - 2. replace the 4% goal with a goal to increase the average GDP per capita in relation to OECD averages.
+- 1. to retain it on the basis that it is an appropriate yardstick as to the quantum of change needed in the region for the next 10 years to elevate prosperity levels; or, - 2. replace the 4% goal with a goal to increase the average GDP per capita in relation to OECD averages. - 3. replace the 4% goal with a more aspirational description that puts the focus on improving prosperity in the region, noting the kind of quantum of change required, but not explicitly adopting 4% as a target.
+Suggesting a doubling of annual average economic growth rates has this effect.

-Under either option it is appropriate to time limit the period for which increases are pursued to, say, 2020.
+Under these options the Hearing Committee believes it is appropriate to time limit the period for which increases are pursued to, say, 2017.
 Some submitters correctly note that the exponential compounding effect of 4% growth would not be feasible / sustainable long term.

 Pursuing sustainability goals is not seen as incompatible with having economic growth aspirations.
-Several submitters suggested that growth should be couched within the context of a strong 'carbon zero' framework.
+Several submitters suggested that growth should be couched within the context of a strong 'carbon neutral / zero' framework.
 Their view is that there are significant business opportunities in this area that tie to existing natural advantages of the Wellington region.
 Scope is seen for New Zealand and the Wellington region to be a world leader.